 Edyth Schoenrich, M.D., has had a wide-ranging and influential in medicine, as a physician, researcher, administrator, and teacher.
-Now in her 80s, Dr. Schoenrich is sharing her experiences and training the next generation of public health professionals.
+Dr. Schoenrich has continued to share her experiences and training the next generation of public health professionals into her 80s and 90s.

 Born Edyth Hull in 1919 in Cleveland, Ohio, her interest in science began "in sixth grade, when our natural science teacher... inspired our class about the wonders of the life process: sprouting seeds, tadpoles turning into frogs, and other wonders.
 At that age I developed an irresistible...desire to understand the life process.
 I fixed upon the prospect that the medical profession would answer all my questions...[Yet] I am still seeking answers to many of the questions I had as a child."